 .

-Recommendation 5: Each SO/AC/Ggroup, supported by ICANN staff, should undertake an annual update of their diversity assessment against their dDiversity cCriteria and objectives at all levels including leadership.
+Recommendation 5: Each SO/AC/Ggroup, supported by ICANN staff, should undertake an annual update of their diversity assessment against their Diversity Criteria and objectives at all levels including leadership.
 They should publish the results on their official website and use this information to review and update their objectives, strategies and timelines.

 Supporting Diversity